siddta/vizengine/README.md

 QL - Query Layer
 This is the most interesting part of the system.
 It takes the output of the parser (that was given to us) and implements the appropraite SQL query.
-Details of what is implemented is in http://web.stanford.edu/class/cs346/ql.html.
 The QL layer constructs the query tree plan, and executes them with iterators.
 It constructs the tree with objects that I've called "nodes" in the files, and keeps a pointer to the root.
 Then, when a record is requested from the root, it